monica08rc/dig540/README.md

 understanding of the ideas being discussed and we will not have much information to use when evaluating your success in the class.
-Ask questions, throw in comments, and generally add to the discussion as much as possible, *particularly* if you think you missed something or you have a stupid question.
+Ask questions, throw in comments, and generally add to the discussion as much as possible.
 Odds are other people are as confused as you are.

-As with all classes, it is expected that you will treat others with respect.
-If you are repeatedly abusive toward your classmates you will be moderated out of the conversation and it will be considered an absence for purposes of the attendance policy.

 **Grading**